Alex Bregman Preview, Player Props: Astros vs. Mariners

 Alex Bregman At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 95th, his on-base percentage ranks 39th, and he is 93rd in the league in slugging.
+- Among the qualifying hitters, he ranks 97th in batting average, while his on-base percentage ranks 39th and he is 86th in slugging.

-- Bregman has an RBI in 49 of 122 games this season, with multiple RBI in 20 of them.
+- Bregman has driven in a run in 50 games this season (40.7%), including 20 games with more than one RBI (16.3%).
 He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.